Skip to main content

 After metabolic peel protocol for acne scars

-Best practice: use the same lighting, same angle, same expression, and comparable timing between sessions.
-This strengthens medical credibility and avoids misleading visual interpretation.
+Best practice: use the same lighting, angle, expression, and timing between sessions.
+This preserves medical credibility and reduces misleading visual interpretation.

 Frequently Asked Questions